 The GLADC Speaker Series has included several events, such as the GLADC’s event “Listening to the Earth: A Campus Dialogue” (co-hosted with the Tufts’ Indigenous Center), which have brought speakers to the Tufts University campus.
 These events are listening-focused but encourage a broader dialogue both inside and outside the university space and local communities.

-Our upcoming addition to the Speaker Series, our Fall Summit: A Search for Common Ground will take place on October 12, 2022, 4 - 7 pm.
-It will feature two nationally renowned scholars, Drs.
+Our most recent addition to the Speaker Series, our Fall Summit: A Search for Common Ground, took place on October 12, 2022.
+It featured two nationally renowned scholars, Drs.
 Pedro Noguera (Dean of the USC Rossier School of Education) and Frederick Hess (Director of Education Policy Studies, American Enterprise Institute), discussing their book A Search for Common Ground and the importance of finding a common ground on education and society in the United States.
-Register for our Fall Summit or find out more on our Facebook event page.

 Professional Development & Support

 GLADC provides professional development for professionals and students in the K-12 and higher education sector.
 These are trainings or opportunities to practice to enhance facilitation skills for group discussions.